Facebook Pixel Code

 For a voice disorder, treatments depend on what the root cause is.
 Treatment may include:

-• Lifestyle changes.
 Some lifestyle changes may help reduce or stop symptoms.
-These can include not yelling or speaking as loudly, and resting your voice regularly if you speak or sing excessively.
-Many voice disorders are caused by misuse/overuse of the voice and these lifestyle changes can eliminate these if caught early enough.
+These can include not yelling or speaking as loudly and resting your voice regularly if you speak or sing excessively.
+Many voice disorders are caused by misuse/overuse of the voice, and these lifestyle changes can eliminate these if caught early enough.

-• Voice therapy (also called Speech Therapy).
-Working with a speech-language pathologist (who specializes in voice) can help with many voice disorders.
+Collaborating with a speech-language pathologist who specializes in voice can be beneficial for individuals with voice disorders.
 Voice therapy is essentially like physical therapy for your vocal cord muscles.
 Therapy will include some sort of combination of physical exercises as well as instruction to change maladaptive speaking (or singing) patterns if applicable.

-• Surgery.
-Vocal fold surgery may be used to restore laryngeal function, as is often in the case of vocal fold paralysis, a large vocal fold polyp, or vocal fold cyst.
+Vocal fold surgery is a potential treatment option for restoring laryngeal function in cases such as vocal fold paralysis, large vocal fold polyps, or vocal fold cysts.
 For some procedures, a patient can remain comfortably awake in the office instead of under general anesthesia in the operating room.
-If growths are caused by cancer, other treatments, such as radiation therapy, may be needed.
+If growths are cancerous, other treatments like radiation therapy may be necessary.

-Voice Disorders We Treat at Penn Medicine Becker ENT & Allergy
+Voice Disorders We Evaluate at Penn Medicine Becker ENT & Allergy

 Structural Changes of the Vocal Folds